Volkswagen E-Golf Insurance Rates

 Rates are averaged for all Volkswagen E-Golf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who require higher liability limits will pay around $500 every year to raise from a 30/60 limit to 250/500 limits
+- Insureds who may need additional liability coverage will pay an extra $510 each year to increase from a 30/60 limit to 250/500 limits

 Rate Tables and Charts